plasma-group/pigi/packages/docs/src/spec/src/03-client/synchronization.rst

 ************
 Introduction
 ************
-Clients need to be able to synchronize their local state with that of the operator.
+Clients need to be able to synchronize their local state with that of the aggregator.
 However, this process is somewhat non-trivial as clients may be simultaneously connected to multiple plasma chains.

 The actual process for synchronizing a client can generally be determined by the client implementer.
 However, we're going to go through some recommendations that will ensure that the client is as feature-complete as possible.